Historical Timeline of Los Angeles

 1871 - Isaac Newton Van Nuys buys 60,000 acres of land in the southern San Fernando Valley.

 1872 - The Los Angeles Library Association is established and by early 1873, a well-stocked reading room is opened under the first librarian, John Littlefield.
-Today, the Los Angeles Public Library (LAPL) system spans 73 libraries with a collection of 7.1 million volumes.
+Today, the Los Angeles Public Library (LAPL) system spans 72 libraries with a collection of more than 8 million books.

 1872 - The First African Methodist Episcopal (A.M.E.)
 Church is established under the sponsorship of Biddy Mason - an African American nurse, real estate entrepreneur and philanthropist - and her son-in-law, Charles Owens.